adi-huh/HybridMedicalVision/README.md

 # Medical CT & X-Ray Analyzer

-A hybrid AI system for detecting anomalies in chest CT scans and X-rays using advanced deep learning.
+A hybrid AI system for detecting anomalies in Lungs X-rays using advanced deep learning.

 ## Features